danomatika/PdParty/doc/PdParty_User_Guide.md

     * 100m: accurate to within 100 meters
     * 1km: accurate to the nearest kilometer
     * 3km: accurate to the nearest 3 kilometers
-* **#pdparty locate filter _distance_**: set the distance filter for locate events
+* **\#pdparty loc filter _distance_**: set the distance filter for locate events
   * _distance_: the minimum distance in meters of horizontal movement required before a locate event is generated (default 0), a value of 0 indicates no filtering, negative values are clipped to 0

 It usually takes a few seconds to fix your position after enabling the location services.

-_Note: Locate events are only available in PdParty & Patch scene types.
-Events work best on devices with multiple location sensors (phone) and may not work on some devices at all._
+_Note: Loc events are available in PdParty & Patch scene types by default, while the presence of an [rj_loc] object enables them in RjDj scenes.
+These events work best on devices with multiple location sensors (iPhone) and may not work on some devices at all (iPad)._

-#### Heading (Compass) Control
+#### Compass Control

 <p align="center">
 	<img src="https://raw.github.com/danomatika/PdParty/master/doc/screenshots/pdparty_heading_scene_iPhone.png"/><br/>
-	Heading test PdParty scene
+	Compass test PdParty scene
 </p>

-A heading event is simply the compass orientation toward magnetic north with the top of the current UI orientation being at 0 degrees.
+A compass event is simply the orientation toward magnetic north with the top of the current UI orientation being at 0 degrees.

-Like locate events, the tracking the heading requires extra resources so it must be manual started by the scene after it is loaded by sending messages to the internal #pdparty receiver:
+Like location events, the tracking the compass requires extra resources so it must be manual started by the scene after it is loaded by sending messages to the internal \#pdparty receiver:

-* **#pdparty heading _value_**: heading service run control
+* **\#pdparty compass _value_**: compass service run control
+* **\#pdparty compass updates _value_**: compass automatic update control
+  * _value_: boolean to start/stop automatic updates (default on)
+* **\#pdparty compass**: request the current compass heading if automatic updates is disabled
-* **#pdparty heading filter _degrees_**: the minimum amount of change in degrees required before a heading event is generated (default 1), a value of 0 indicates no filtering, negative values are clipped to 0
+* **\#pdparty compass filter _degrees_**: the minimum amount of change in degrees required before a compass event is generated (default 1), a value of 0 indicates no filtering, negative values are clipped to 0

-_Note: Heading events are only available in PdParty & Patch scene types.
+_Note: Compass events are only available in PdParty & Patch scene types by default, while the presence of an [rj_compass] object enables them in RjDj scenes.
 Events work best on devices with a digital compass (phones) and may not work on some devices at all._

 #### Recording

-You can manually trigger recording via sending messages to the internal #pdparty receiver in your patches:
+You can manually trigger recording via sending messages to the internal \#pdparty receiver in your patches:

-* **#pdparty record _name_**: set the scene/file name for recording
+* **\#pdparty record _name_**: set the scene/file name for recording
   * _name_: timestamp is appended & file is saved to the recordings dir
-* **#pdparty record _value_**: recording control, also connected to the GUI
+* **\#pdparty record _value_**: recording control, also connected to the GUI
   * _value_: boolean to start/stop recording

 _Note: Recording will only work if you are using the rjlib [soundoutput] patch instead of [dac~]._

 #### Opening a URL

-You can launch a web view with a given url via sending a message to #pdparty:
+You can launch a web view with a given url via sending a message to \#pdparty:

-* **#pdparty openurl _url title1 title2 ..._**
+* **\#pdparty openurl _url title1 title2 ..._**

 _url_ can be either: